PEER Internship Program

 You should submit applications for internships to take place in the summer after your 1L or 2L year or during the spring or fall semesters of your 2L or 3L years.
 We are always seeking candidates with proven interest in environmental and/or civil service law and top-notch research, writing, and communication skills.

 We accept applications on a rolling basis.
 To apply, please email your resume and a cover letter describing your background, interest in the role, and any other information you would like us to know that for whatever reason doesn’t fit in your resume.
-You may also optionally provide an unofficial transcript, writing sample, or any other materials you wish to include to Hudson Kingston, Staff Counsel, at email@example.com, with the subject line “Internship Application” and indicate whether you are applying for summer, spring, fall, or if you have no preference, and the relevant year.
+You may also optionally provide an unofficial transcript, writing sample, or any other materials you wish to include to email@example.com, with the subject line “Internship Application” and indicate whether you are applying for summer, spring, fall, or if you have no preference, and the relevant year.

 If you choose to submit a writing sample excerpted excerpt from a longer work, please include a writing sample cover sheet with a brief note orienting the reader to your analysis.